 Per discussion with the Finance Team Leader, we also confirmed that changes to an existing supplier, either via post, or email, will require additional validation.
 The Finance team will validate by calling the supplier per their official company number that has been recorded on the system or as detailed on the internet.
 The Finance team will seek the authorised person from the supplier to verify changes and request confirmation in writing (if not already received).
 The Finance team will then complete a form based on the correspondence of the required changes.
 The form is then sent to Finance Team Leader who will then call the supplier again and speak to a different representative to confirm all changes including any bank account changes.
-The details are only changed on the system after the Finance Team Leader has checked the details will automatically send an email to the Finance Team Leader who will then forward the email to the Manager, Financial Services to finalise the confirmation of changes.
+The details are only changed on the system after the Finance Team Leader has checked the details with the supplier for the final time.
+Any changes in the system such as changes to bank details will automatically send an email to the Finance Team Leader who will then forward the email to the Manager, Financial Services to finalise the confirmation of changes.
 An email will then be sent out to the supplier after approval to inform them of the changes.
 Audit trails are created for any changes made on the system and they are attached to the corresponding supplier or payment documentation.